The 15 Best KPIs For Ecommerce

 - Cost-effectiveness: This applies to any business-related expenses that you make, from advertising campaigns to SEO strategies.
 ROI (return of investment) is a common KPI used to monitor how cost-effective your business is, allowing you to see how much you’re spending compared to how much you’re earning.

-- Target customers: The demographic profile of your target customers can also be used as the basis for choosing actionable KPIs.
+- Target customers: The demographic profile of your target customers can also be used as the basis for choosing actionable KPIs for ecommerce.
 When you collect data on the age, gender, location, and online habits of your leads, you’ll be able to tailor your ecommerce business to suit their needs and interests.

 15 Popular KPIs For Ecommerce And Why You Need Them